MSLNZ/msl-io/docs/writers.rst

                     Optional key-value pairs.
                 """

-3. Add a test case to the `tests/`_ directory to make sure that your Writer works as expected.
+3. Add test cases to the `tests/`_ directory to make sure that your Writer works as expected.
 It is recommended to try converting a :class:`~msl.io.base_io.Root` object between your Writer and other Writers that are available to verify different file-format conversions.
+Also, look at the test modules that begin with ``test_writer`` for more examples.
 Run the tests using ``python setup.py tests`` (ideally you would run the tests for all :ref:`currently-supported versions <io-dependencies>` of Python, see also :ref:`create_readme_condatests`).
 4. Create a new ``msl.io.writers.<name of your module from Step 2>.rst`` file in `docs/_api`_.
 Follow the template that is used for the other ``.rst`` files in this directory.
 5. Add the new Writer, alphabetically, to the ``.. toctree::`` in `docs/writers.rst`_.
 Follow the